For Mental Health Awareness Week, we hear Fergus' powerful story on the importance of speaking up about how you are really feeling.

-Since my suicide attempt, I have completed a number of endurance challenges/records to raise awareness on exactly this – by balancing feats of strength, willpower, an unbreakable mind, with a campaign focused on mental health.
-I consider myself as a strong person, and without wanting to blow my own trumpet at all, I now have a CV to back it up, yet I am not afraid to tell you that I suffered from depression (and likely will suffer from again), that I attempted suicide, that some days I feel lost, alone, foolish, scared or without purpose.
+Since my suicide attempt I have completed a number of endurance challenges/records to raise awareness on exactly this – by balancing feats of strength, willpower and an unbreakable mind with a campaign focused on mental health.
+I consider myself as a strong person and without wanting to blow my own trumpet at all, I now have a CV to back it up.
+Yet I am not afraid to tell you that I suffered from depression (and likely will suffer from it again), that I attempted suicide, that some days I feel lost, alone, foolish, scared or without purpose.

 Having experienced what I have, here are some simple points that I now live my life by for you to consider:

-I am constantly refining my self-awareness and focusing as much as I can on the things that fulfil me.
+I am constantly refining my self-awareness and focusing as much as I can on the things that fulfill me.

-I focus on building habits, and learn what has a positive impact on my life, and what has a negative impact on it – and ruthlessly pursue executing the positive.
+I focus on building habits and learning what has a positive impact on my life and what has a negative impact on it.
+I ruthlessly pursue executing the positive.

 - Assess for risk or harm

 This is simply a guideline that you can use to support those around you and potentially have a positive impact on their life – not an opportunity to miss!